 Cool off at a water park – if you’re traveling as a family, check out Island H2O Live!
 It’s a newly built water park located in Kissimmee.
 This isn’t something I’d normally squeeze in on a trip, but Jacob and I had so much fun here, and it felt amazing on a hot day!
 The park is on the smaller side and it’s easy to get around (plus, it’s located away from Walt Disney World Resort, so you won’t get the same number of crowds).

 Left: The Paddling Center at Shingle Creek; Right: the wave pool at Island H2O Live!

 Rent bikes in Celebration – a town dreamed up by Walt Disney himself.
 This pastel-colored town has charming, walkable streets and plenty of restaurants.
 The real highlight in my opinion are the neighborhoods and wooden walking paths nearby.
 You can rent bikes at the start of the trail with Celebration Bike Rental and cruise through the neighborhood to see Southern-inspired houses and spot wildlife along the way.

 Wake up with a hot air balloon ride – cross off this bucket list item with Orlando Balloon Rides!
 It’s an early wake-up call (our meeting time was 6am) but nothing beats watching the sunrise from above the city.
 When you land, the team will pop champagne to get you through the rest of the day.

-For more information on what to do, where to stay, and other activities in Kissimmee, Florida: check out experiencekissimmee.com.
+We put together a short video with our favorite highlights from Kissimmee!
+Click below to watch.
+And for more information on what to do, where to stay, and other activities in Kissimmee, Florida: check out experiencekissimmee.com.

 A big thank you to the team at Experience Kissimmee for getting us out to Kissimmee.
 As always, all opinions from this trip are my own.